You: "So what are your career goals?""Where do you see yourself in 5 years?""What job would you love to grow into?"Them: * Blank Stare *

 In my hundreds of conversations with managers in building Lighthouse, one of the common questions I've heard is that you don't know what to do when your team member doesn't have a clear answer in mind on their goals.
 (Ed.
 Note: If someone is ready for the conversation, this post on having a great goals discussion will help.)

 Not everyone knows who they want to become or what the next step for them is in their career.
 This can be especially true for people fresh out of college; many are just happy to have *any* job, let alone figuring out what their career should look like.

-Today, we'll take a look at 5 approaches you can take so that you can help your team discover their long term goals for growth and career advancement.
+Today, we'll take a look at 6 approaches you can take so that you can help your team discover their long term career goals to help with their growth and advancement.
 It's worth the effort, as it has a major impact on their drive, motivation, and engagement at work (no manager can have too much of that on their team, right?).

 - Use trial and error

 - Lean on their strengths and talents